mgaIIi/DF_UNIGE/Theory/NTFS.md

 NTFS divides the file's data into **compression units 16 clusters long** that is a trade-off between producing smaller compressed files and slowing random-access read operations.

-A directory contains a sorted list of the files.
-For large directories the names are stored in 4kb fixed-size index buffers.

-Index buffers implement a B-tree data-structure which minimizes the number of disk accesses per file find.

-Each directory entry contains:
-- the record number in the **Master File Table**
-- **Time stamp** informations
-- **file size**

 NTFS duplicates data to speed up directory browsing at the cost of updating those information in two places

 ## NOTES FROM THE BOOK